valerievossen/hello-world/modelplot.md

 <img src = "../images/modelplotimage2.png" width="500">
 </p>

 This plot visualises the relationship between the presence of a green rating and the rent of the building.
-For the different regression models 1, 3, and 4, the magnitude and the statistical significance of the green rating is unchanged.
+For the different regression models, the magnitude and the statistical significance of the green rating is unchanged.
 Thus, the plot reveals that the rent in a green-rated building is significantly higher by 2.8 to 3.5 percent compared to building without a green rating.

 ## Example 2: Multiple Coefficients within a single model
 In this example, we will create a coefficient plot to showcase the coefficients of the Age variables in regression 3.
-This plot allows us to understand the individual effects of different age variables on the outcome variable log(rent) within regression 3.
+This plot allows us to understand the individual effects of different age variables on the outcome variable.

 Note that when including more variables in the plot, the `coef_map` argument is also useful for rearranging the order of the coefficients.